-Nico Hulkenberg holds the unenviable record for most starts without a podium finish.
+Nico Hulkenberg as a driver, holds the unenviable record for most starts without a podium finish.
 Between 2010 and 2020, he competed in 178 Formula 1 races.
 At the same time, however, the German is one of the hottest freelancers in the driver market.
-In 2020, he succeeded Sergio Perez at the Silverstone GP and then Lance Stroll at the Eiffel Grand Prix.
-Although he couldn’t get a post as full-time driver for 2021, his work schedule only confirms that Nico Hulkenberg is a multi-purpose person.
+In 2020, he followed Sergio Perez at the Silverstone GP and then Lance Stroll at the Eiffel Grand Prix.
+Although he could not get a full-time job as a driver for 2021, his work schedule only confirms that Nico Hulkenberg is a versatile.

-German will be Mercedes reserve driver while current Stoffel Vandoorne and Nyck de Vries are unavailable due to their Formula E commitments.
+The German will be Mercedes reserve driver while Stoffel Vandoorne and Nyck de Vries will not be available due to their Formula E commitments.
 There are three Formula 1 events that clash with the Formula E races – the Spanish GP on 9 May, the Monaco GP on 24 May and the Azerbaijan GP on 6 June.
-In addition, ongoing travel restrictions could make it more difficult for Vandoorne and De Vries to travel from Santiago to Montreal for the Canadian Grand Prix on 13 June.
+In addition, ongoing travel restrictions could make it difficult for Vandoorne and De Vries to travel from Santiago to Montreal for the Canadian Grand Prix on 13 June.

-The Formula One fans praised German for his achievements in 2020.
-He qualified third at the Grand Prix for the 70th anniversary.
+F1 fans praised German for his achievements in 2020.
+He qualified third at the 70th anniversary Grand Prix.
 There were statements that he deserved a full-time drive.
-Thus, the German will remain the reserve driver of the Aston Martin (Racing Point) in the 2021 Formula 1 season.
+Thus, the German will remain reserve driver of the Aston Martin (Racing Point) in the 2021 Formula 1 season.

 Formula 1 expert at ServusTV

-Nico Hülkenberg chose this “non-wheel place” because he does not have a full-time job.
-Previously, he had the chance to sign the contract with Red Bull and, as predicted, get Alex Albon’s car empty.
-However, the Formula 1 team decided differently and Sergio Perez came as Max Verstappen’s team-mate.
+Nico Hülkenberg chose this “non-wheel seat” because he does not have a full-time job.
+Previously, he had the chance to sign the contract with Red Bull and, as predicted, Alex Alton’s car was empty.
+However, the Formula 1 team decided differently and Sergio Perez came in as Max Verstappen’s team-mate.

+At Servus TV, he will also be accompanied by former Red Bull team-mate Christian Klien.
 How does it all fit together?
 The German driver is sure that it is not a full-time job that can be combined well with work.
-Someone says that spending 178 races without a podium does not paint at all.
-However, his willingness to get behind the wheel of a Formula 1 car at any time makes him a jack-of-all-trades.
-It is not surprising to see him soon in another new role.
+Someone says that spending 178 races without a podium is no painting at all.
+But his willingness to get behind the wheel of a Formula 1 car at any time makes him a jack of all trades.